 The advisory vote on executive compensation is a non-binding vote on the compensation of the Company's named executive officers as described in the section entitled "Executive Compensation," the tabular disclosure regarding such compensation, and the accompanying narrative disclosure, set forth in this proxy statement.
-Please read the Executive Compensation section starting on page 37 of this proxy statement for a discussion about the Company's executive compensation programs, including information about the fiscal year ended December 31, 2013 compensation of the Company's named executive officers.
+Please read the Executive Compensation section starting on page 28 of this proxy statement for a discussion about the Company's executive compensation programs, including information about the fiscal year ended December 31, 2016 compensation of the Company's named executive officers.

 The advisory vote on executive compensation is not a vote on the Company's general compensation policies, the compensation of the Company's Board, or the Company's compensation policies as they may relate to risk management.
 The Dodd-Frank Act requires that the Company hold the advisory vote on executive compensation at least once every three years.
-The Company's Board recommends, with respect to Proposal 4, that Stockholders provide an advisory vote on executive compensation one time every three years.
+The Company last held an advisory vote on executive compensation on May 22, 2014.